What is Seesaw? And how are teachers using it? Learn more about this popular platform and how to use it with students.

 Seesaw is a digital platform where teachers of all grade levels and content areas can create learning tasks and assignments for students.
 The assignments can incorporate videos, photos, text, images, files, or drawings.
 In addition, teachers can also use Seesaw to create a class blog, communicate with students and families, create and curate activities from a robust and ever-growing library, and assess student work via digital portfolios.
 The tool offers a free version for teachers with access to its basic features.
 A paid upgrade to Seesaw Plus gives teachers access to more privacy options and other features.
 Seesaw for Schools is for school- or district-wide adoption and is priced per student.

 Setting up a class on Seesaw is straightforward, and Seesaw's online interface leads users through its various processes.
-While Seesaw doesn't currently include a live video-streaming platform, it's being widely used for remote learning due to its versatility with asynchronous learning models being used around the world.
+While Seesaw doesn't include a live video-streaming feature, many teachers have used it for remote learning (alongside a tool like Zoom) due to its versatility for asynchronous learning.
 The Seesaw Parent & Family app, available online and via Android or iOS, allows for parents and caregivers to stay abreast of their kids' learning and to keep lines of contact open between school and home.
 A translation tool is also available for families (not for students) for notes, captions, and comments on student work as well as messages to or from the teacher.

-Teachers, students, and families can use Seesaw.
-Seesaw is used by primary grade-level teachers, middle school subject area teachers, elective teachers, and after-school program teachers, but it's most often used in elementary schools.
+Seesaw is designed for teachers, students, and families.
+The tool is popular with primary grade-level teachers, middle school subject area teachers, elective teachers, and after-school programs, but it's most often used in elementary schools.
 Just like in Google Classroom, students can be members in more than one class.
 School and district administrators have a number of options to manage school-wide announcements, monitor teacher and class rosters, and set up summer school classes, among other possibilities.

 Teachers can use Seesaw in a variety of ways, which is part of its rapidly growing appeal.

-Class blog: This option allows teachers to create a shared learning space, which gives students the chance to collaborate and see and comment on each others' thoughts.
+Class blog: This option allows teachers to create a shared learning space, which gives students the chance to collaborate, as well as view and comment on each others' thoughts.
 The blog, which is housed at a separate web address/URL, can be password protected, and teachers can opt to moderate posts.
 This overview video about Seesaw blogs gets into the various hows and whys of using the feature.

 Communication and feedback: Teachers can comment on student submissions with an audio recording or a written comment to provide feedback, redirection, and encouragement.
-Teachers can send group announcements to classes or families, and they can send individual private messages through the built-in messaging system, which will also send notifications when students complete work, depending on setting choices.
+Teachers can send group announcements to classes or families, and they can send individual private messages through the built-in messaging system.
+Families can also opt to get updates and notifications when students complete work.

-After logging in to a teacher account, setting up a class in Seesaw is fairly simple.
-Teachers can add students to a Seesaw classroom in a number of ways: by email address, Google account, Home Learning Code, QR code, and Clever badge.
+After you log in to a teacher account, setting up a class in Seesaw is fairly simple.
+Teachers can add students to a Seesaw classroom in a number of ways: by email address, Google account, Home Learning Code, QR code, or Clever badge.
 Note that you can only use the Clever login if your school or district has upgraded to Seesaw for Schools.
-For younger students (pre-K-2), the easiest option is the QR code that students can scan.
+For younger students (pre-K–2), the easiest option is the QR code that students can scan.

-Teachers can invite families to join Seesaw by adding parent or caregiver email addresses or phone numbers to the student roster or by distributing a QR code for the parent or caregiver to scan.
+Teachers can invite families to join Seesaw by adding parent or caregiver email addresses or phone numbers to the student roster (families can receive an email or SMS invite), or by distributing a printable, scannable QR code.
 Families will need to create an account to access the family portal via the web or an app.

 This step-by-step video guide includes how to set up a Seesaw classroom and establish settings for what students can do or see on the platform.
 For example, teachers may or may not want to allow students to comment on other posts.
 Teachers can use the Sample Student feature to preview their class and assignments from a student perspective.